 NHMC, exclusively on behalf of the Fund, originates, underwrites, adjudicates, services or arranges for third-party servicing.
-It is known to the Fund as the manager is entitled to an annual fee equal to 1.50% of the total value of funds under management as of the last day of the month calculated on a monthly basis paid to the mortgage manager on the last day of each month. .
-During the year NHMC has waived in part or all of its monthly management fee to compensate for the sale of shares through Integrated-Equities Inc. and to subsidize yield based on the manager's discretion.
+It is known to the Fund as the manager is entitled to an annual fee equal to 1.50% of the total value of funds under management as of the last day of the month calculated on a monthly basis paid to the mortgage manager on the last day of each month.
+Starting in 2022, NHMC has waived part of its monthly management fee to compensate for the sale of shares through Integrated-Equities Inc. and to subsidize yield based on the manager's discretion.
 These amounts will not be recovered in the future.

 Integrated-Equities Inc. is registered as an Exempt Market Dealer in Ontario.
-Integrated-Equities Inc. facilitates the sale of Class C and Class O preference shares of the Company.
-During the year, \$347,443 was paid to Integrated-Equities Inc. in connection to the sale of these shares.
+Integrated-Equities Inc. facilitates the sale of Class C and Class O preference shares of the Fund.
+During the year, \$110,950 (2023 - \$56,559) was paid to Integrated-Equities Inc. in connection to the sale of these shares.

-During the year, a total expense of \$1,489,141 (2021 - \$1,392,634) was incurred under the management agreement.
+During the year, a total expense of \$1,351,364 (2023 - \$1,190,882) was incurred under the management agreement.